As a modern tester, I know you would probably say that Java is your popular choice for crafting automated tests.

 How about automating other activities that are not functional testing related?

 When I say “automation,” I mean functional test automation and any activity that can help you speed up your software development process.

 Beautiful Soup is one of the Python libraries I use for pulling data out of HTML and XML files.

-Although the main framework I use is Java-based, I have a directory in my framework that includes all kinds of Python helper scripts—most of which leverage Beautiful Soup.
+Although the main test framework I use is Java-based, I have a directory in my framework that includes all kinds of Python helper scripts—most of which leverage Beautiful Soup.

-For example, I have some scripts that help me parse my Serenity automation framework reports quickly.
+For example, I have some scripts that help me parse my Serenity automation test framework reports quickly.

 It's also great for web scrapping.
 If you have a simple static webpage where you need to find some small bit of information buried somewhere in the HTML, Beautiful Soup is your library of choice.